 Conversely, some jurisdictions define defamation per se even more narrowly than the four categories set forth above.
 In Maryland, for example, the only two specifically recognized categories of statements that are defamatory per se are statements that impute a criminal offense or lack of chastity.
 This limited definition is particularly important for businesses pursuing a defamation claim in Maryland.
 While businesses, like an individual plaintiff, can generally avail themselves of the defamation per se doctrine, in Maryland – which does not recognize false statements concerning conduct incompatible with proper conduct of business, trade or profession as defamation per se – it will be nearly impossible for a business pursuing a defamation per se claim to take advantage of the benefits of the doctrine.
 A Maryland defamation lawyer can provide answers to you questions

-If the false statement at issue does not fall within the definition of defamation per se within the relevant jurisdiction, it may be considered defamation per quod.
-A statement is generally defamation per quod if its harmful nature can only be understood by reference to, and consideration of, extrinsic facts to explain its defamatory meaning.
+If the false statement at issue does not fall within the definition of defamation per se within the relevant jurisdiction, it can be considered defamation per quod.
+A statement is generally defamation per quod if it is harmful nature can only be understood by reference to, and consideration of, extrinsic facts to explain its defamatory meaning.
 Often, defamation per quod is referred to as defamation by

 A false and defamatory statement of fact